HeardLibrary/digital-scholarship/script/python/wg.md

 The beginners lessons generally cycle twice per semester.
 See the schedule below for details.
 You are also encouraged to work through the lessons on your own.
 They contain practice exercises, with answers.

 In the second half of the 2019 fall semester, the DiSC office is planning an intermediate-level series of lessons on APIs and web scraping using Python.
 See the schedule below.

+In the fall 2019 semester, the DiSC office is also sponsoring a [working group on using Python in GIS](https://heardlibrary.github.io/digital-scholarship/geo/gis/wg/).

 ## Venue